rux-one/claude-sonnet-snake-game/README.md

 ## Versions

 ### Basic Snake (`snake.html`)
-This is the classic Snake game with THREE exciting enhancements:
+This is the classic Snake game with TWO exciting enhancements:

-- **Stealth Segments**: Random segments of the snake occasionally become temporarily invisible, making the game more challenging.
-You'll need to remember where these invisible segments are!

 - **Predator & Prey**: Enemy snakes (red) hunt both you and the food.
 They can bite off your tail, but you can also eat their tails!
 If you hit an enemy's head or body, it's game over, but if you catch their tail, you get a point and they become shorter.
+Enemy snakes move slightly slower than the player, giving you an advantage.

 - **Shooting**: Press SPACE to shoot bullets in the direction you're moving!
 Bullets can destroy enemy snakes, giving you points:
   - 1 point for hitting an enemy body segment